 Chatbots, AI, machine learning -- sales, like other industries, is changing rapidly thanks to technology.
 But, at the end of the day, you still need to nurture prospects, close deals, and hit your quota.

 Future of Sales

-So, what does that look like in the year 2023?
-We asked a few of the industry’s most innovative minds what they think is in store for sellers in the next five years.
+So, what does that look like in 5 years, and where has it already changed the most?
+We asked a few of the industry’s most innovative minds what they think is in store for sellers.
 Here are their answers.

 What will the sales function look like in three-to-five years?

 With how fast technology is changing, the sales function could be a lot different even in just three-to-five years.
 Here's what the experts had to say:

 1. Channels are evolving, but research is still important.

 “It will evolve.
 Technology is constantly evolving.
 Being okay with not always knowing the answers is fine.
 Learn to ask questions, and remember, cold calling is over.
 Follow up and social media connections are also changing.
 You’ve got to do research!
 I live by this quote, and it's my own: ‘People buy from people they like.
 People retain from people they trust!’” -Graham Hawkins, CEO and founder, SalesTribe